-As in previous years, we will be planning and realising our conferences in accordance with the principles of sustainable event management.
+Due to the pandemic, no annual conference took place in 2020.
+As in previous years, the German Council for Sustainable Development planned and realised the 19th Annual Conference according to the criteria of sustainable event management.
 Among other things, we take into consideration the Guide on sustainable organisation of events by the Federal Environment Agency (UBA) and the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).

-In addition, as a follow-up to the event, an evaluation of the 2018 18th Annual Conference will be conducted via the Green Score Card.
+In addition, as a follow-up to the event, an evaluation of the 19th Annual Conference 2019 was conducted via the Green Score Card.
 The practically oriented guide enables event planning to take into account all three dimensions of sustainability (ecological, economic and social sustainability).
 In an online tool, 13 areas for action (for instance catering, overnight stays, event technology) are reviewed in conjunction with over 200 sustainability measures (e.g. avoiding domestic air travel and empty trips).
 After completion, the tool presents a detailed assessment of the event’s carbon relevance.

 Documentation of measures